Azure/SimuLand/3_simulate_detect/credential-access/signSAMLToken.md

 # Forge SAML Tokens with Active Directory Federation Service (AD FS) Token Signing Certificate

-If a threat actor gets to steal the AD FS token signing certificate from an AD FS server, it is just a matter of time until it is used to sign SAML tokens and impersonate users in a federated environments.
+If a threat actor gets to [export the AD FS token signing certificate](exportADFSTokenSigningCertificate.md) from an AD FS server, it is just a matter of time until it is used to sign new SAML tokens and impersonate users in a federated environment.

 ## Sumulate & Detect
 1. [Enumerate privileged accounts](#enumerate-privileged-accounts).